 How to access and view photo metadata

-Photo metadata is accessible for all users, and doesn’t take any kind of special software.
+Photo metadata is accessible for all users and doesn’t take any kind of special software such as Adobe Lightroom Classic.
 The pathways to locating photo metadata are different on both Windows and Mac.
 I’ve listed both methods below.

 For Windows users